Joachim-Samonez/Joachim-Samonez/README.md

 ### Hi there 👋

+My name is Joachim S. Samoñez and I'm a graduating Information Technology from Cavite State University - Silang Campus.
+Here's some info about me!

+- 🌱 I’m currently learning Angular and ASP.NET Core so that I can further widen my knowledge on various technologies.

 <!--
 **Joachim-Samonez/Joachim-Samonez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.